createlineageos1/hexrail/README.md

 # Making an app for Hexrail
 Its very easy.
 First of all, you need a basic Python programming knowledge.
+Make sure that Python and zip is installed on your Linux machine.

 # Step 1: Making app